Self-Sufficient Kids

 Once all the dryer-appropriate laundry is in the dryer, explain to your child that it’s always best to check the lint filter and clear it.
 This is a protection against a potential dryer fire.

-Next, explain the dryer settings to your child – when it makes sense to use high heat and when not to, and for how long clothes should be dried.
+Next, explain the tumble dry settings to your child – when it makes sense to use high heat, medium heat and when not to, and for how long clothes should be dried.
+And if you’re a family that uses dryer sheets, now would be the time to add them.

 While you may not be perfect at folding and putting away your laundry right after it comes out of the dryer (hand raised here!), it’s worth it to let kids know the benefits of this practice.